HeyWrecker/LiveFFMPEG/README.md

 Web Service Info:

 Our agency uses the SIRE suite of proudcts for document and agenda management.
 The web service that was developed in-house was geared towards using the meeting information provided by SIRE in order to uniquely identify meetings from one another in our archive.

+3/28/2013 - Notes About AviSync and GraphEdit

+In testing, I noticed quite a bit of audio drift in lip synchronization when using the dshow input within FFMPEG.
+Thanks to some great input from the Zeranoe forums, I made the following changes to the FFMPEG input source:

+- Installed AviSync
+- Created grf audio and video grf files using GraphEdit for the AmaRecTV input.
+- Created a mux.avs file that AviSync uses to mux the audio and video streams together.
+- Used the mux.avs file as the input source in the FFMPEG arguments.

+I ran several multi-hour tests and lip synchronization no longer appears to be an issue.
+I have not yet been able to build grf files that directly access the Osprey-240e crossbar device, which would potentially eliminate having to use AmaRecTV as the intermediary source.